alansarkar/Nvidia-opengl-randr-setup-/README.md

 # Nvidia-opengl-randr-setup-
-These are scripts for PC that has nvidia but nvidia is not using opengl rendr.
+These are scripts for PC that has nvidia  linux drivers installed but nvidia is not using opengl rendr.
 This scripts might also solve your xorg black screen problem